-Deaths from complications of influenza are 18 percent higher among the elderly in cities whose football teams play in the Super Bowl, according to a working paper by Louisiana’s Tulane University researchers.
+Deaths from complications of influenza are 18 percent higher among elderly in cities that send football teams to participate in the Super Bowl, according to a new published working paper by Louisiana’s Tulane University researchers based on 36 years of statistical records.

-In Sunday’s Super Bowl, huge numbers of fans from the winning Patriots’ Boston, rival Seahawks’ Seattle, and other cities met in the Arizona stadium.
+In the latest game held this week, huge numbers of fans from Boston (the winning side), Seattle (the losers) and other cities met in the stadium.